frisbro303/signDNE_python/README.md

 ### Output

-The tool outputs the following values for each processed mesh as coloumns:
+The CLI outputs the following values for each processed mesh as coloumns:

 - File name
 - DNE